 Electronics Engineering Overview

-The curriculum provides graduates with the education and experience needed for employment in a variety of industries in the private and public sector including:
+The curriculum provides graduates with the education and experience needed for employment in a variety of industries including:

 - Computer Industry

 - Homeland Security

 - Aerospace Industry

 Upon completion, graduates with a Bachelor of Science Degree in Electronic Engineering Technology with a concentration in Electronic Engineering could possibly pursue a variety of entry-level positions such as:

 Course ID Course Name Credits CIS121 Software Logic and Design 3 CIS126 Programming I 3 CIS150 Networking I 3 CIS225 Networking II 3 OR EET252 Data Communications and Networking 3 EET110 Electric Circuits I 3 EET111 Electric Circuits II 3 EET111L Electric Circuits LAB 1 EET120 Semiconductor Devices 3 EET121 Electronic Systems Applications 3 EET130 Digital Systems I 3 EET230 Digital Systems II 3 EET230L Digital Systems LAB 1

 Course ID Course Name Credits CAP480 Arts and Sciences Capstone 3 COM115 Principles of Communication 3 ENG110 College Composition 3 ENG120 Advanced Composition 3 HUM205 Culture and Diversity 3 MTH131 College Algebra 3 MTH200 Pre-calculus 3 PHY120 Physics 3 PHY120L Physics LAB 1 PSY105 Introduction to Psychology 3 PSY220 Positive Psychology 3